unovue/radix-vue/docs/content/docs/guides/migration.md

 Congratulation! 🎉 Now that you've installed the above package, let's perform the migration!
 The first 2 steps are relatively simple.
 Just do a global search and replace for the following changes.

+#### Codemods

+To assist with the upgrade from radix-vue to Reka UI, we have added features that utilize codemods to automatically update your code to many of the new updates and patterns.
+Run the following commands to automatically update your code for RekaUI migration:

+These will run the following codemods from the radix-vue Codemod repository:

+- **Remove filter-function props**
+- **Rename controlled state to v-model**
+- **Remove deprecated step prop**

 ## Import Statement Changes

 The primary change in imports is replacing `radix-vue` with `reka-ui`.